tmadl/semisup-learn/README.md

 is included to make the approach work with classifiers not supporting instance weighting).

 In order to make the approach work with any classifier, the discriminative likelihood (DL) is used instead of the generative likelihood, which is the first major difference to (Loog, 2015).
-The second difference is that only the unlabelled data is included in the first term of the minimization objective below, which leads to pessimistic minimization of the DL over the unlabelled data, but maximization of the DL over the labelled data.
+The second difference is that only the unlabelled data is included in the first term of the minimization objective (point 2. below), which leads to pessimistic minimization of the DL over the unlabelled data, but maximization of the DL over the labelled data.

 ![CPLE Equation](alg1.png)